 Over the last thirty years, the Academy's highly prestigious Research Chairs (RC)/Senior Fellowships (SRF) scheme has successfully supported numerous academic appointments and enhanced internationally renowned centres of excellence.
-The Academy's Research Chairs (RC)/Senior Research Fellowships (SRF) scheme aims to strengthen the links between industry and academia by supporting exceptional academics in UK universities to undertake use-inspired research that meets the needs of the industrial partners.
+The special round of the scheme supports exceptional academics at UK higher education institutions to undertake use-inspired research that meets the needs of Dstl.